top of page

 Two of our volunteers/fosters also work as dog trainers.
 They can help with basic obedience, breaking unwated behaviors, or learning various positive reinforcement strategies.
 The trainers specialize in the least invasive and minimally aversive methods of training.
 Be sure to mention if your dog is a Mitten Mutt!

-Surrending Your Dog
+Surrendering Your Dog

-For the most part, MMDR only takes dogs from shelters.
-On rare occasion, we will consider owner surrenders.
-Please complete the questionnaire linked HERE.
-Completing this questionaaire does not mean we will take the dog, simply that we will consider it.
-If we were to approve your dogs, it would be going into a volunteer's own home as foster, so we ask that you be completely honest and thorough in your response.
+HERE.
+Completing this questionnaire does not mean we will take the dog, simply that we will consider it.
+If we were to approve your dog, it would be going into a volunteer's own home as a foster, so we ask that you be completely honest and thorough in your response.

 At this time, we do not have any pet-free fosters, so we cannot consider any dog-aggressive surrenders.